unahouExosite/docs/portals/README.md

 * `"id"` is a number identifying the group.
 * `"members"` is an array of [permission objects](#permission-object) listing the members of the group.
 * `"meta"` may be any type.
 It contains application-specific information describing the group.
-It MUST be less than 2 megabytes long when it is serialized to a JSON string.
+It MUST be less than 2 megabytes after JSON string serializing.
 * `"name"` is the group name.
-It is a string of fewer than 256 characters.
+It is a string of fewer than 50 characters.
 It MUST be unique among the same user in a domain.
-* `"permissions"` is an array of [permission objects](#permission-object) describing Portals resources members of the group may access.
+* `"permissions"` is an array of [permission objects](#permission-object) describing the Portals resources members of the group may access.
 * `"userId"` is a number identifying the owner of the group.

 ### Permission object

-A permission object describes a level of access to a particular Portals resource identified by `"oid"`, and is filtered by current domain of its resource, which means a permission list never contains resources which not belong to current domain.
+A permission object describes a level of access to a specific Portals resource identified by `"oid"`, and will only show resources under the current domain.
+In other words, a permissions list will never contain resources which do not belong to the current domain.

 ```
 {